Safely Get Rid of Carpenter Ants in a SnapUpdated: May 20, 2017Green Living

 Having the knowledge and wisdom of 20 years of green living behind me, I was determined and very confident I could resolve this infestation with zero pesticides and no call to pest control.

-My youngest was especially freaked out by the enormous size of the carpenter ants even after I explained that they don’t bite and picked up one in my fingers to show her.
+My youngest was especially freaked out by the enormous size of the carpenter ants even after I explained that they don’t have a sting like other types of ants and picked up one in my fingers to show her.
 Unfortunately, my little pep talk and demonstration didn’t do much to alleviate her fears of these intimidating, wriggling creatures.

 The carpenter ants were swarming in our kitchen and bathrooms and after starting with just one or two here and there, over the course of a week they came in by the dozens overnight while we slept making for a very scary turning on of the lights in the morning, if you know what I mean.
 We spent the first 15 minutes of the morning vacuuming them up before we could even get started with breakfast!